 Constant Head Permeameter Cell: Soil Permeameters

-Certified Material Testing Products has a variety of soil permeameters to measure the rate of water movement through soil.
+Certified Material Testing Products has soil permeameters to measure the rate of water movement through soil.
 These permeameters have anodized aluminum components to make them functional and durable during soil permeabilitytesting.
 The permeameters have anodized aluminum clamping rings and end caps to keep the sample intact and prevent soil density changes during testing.

 For those who need to test undisturbed soil samples the Shelby Tube Permeameter is the way to go.
 This permeameter allows you to test soil samples without disturbing them.
 This is important when testing soils that are sensitive to disturbance as it ensures accurate results.